Dead Reckoning (1947 film)

 Dead Reckoning is a 1947 American film noir starring Humphrey Bogart and Lizabeth Scott.
-Directed by John Cromwell, it was written by Steve Fisher and Oliver H.P.
-Garrett, based on a story by Gerald Drayson Adams and Sidney Biddell, adapted by Allen Rivkin.
-It follows a war hero, Warren Murdock (Bogart), who begins investigating the death of his best friend and fellow soldier, Johnny Drake (Prince).
+Directed by John Cromwell, it was written by Steve Fisher and Oliver H. P. Garrett, based on a story by Gerald Drayson Adams and Sidney Biddell, adapted by Allen Rivkin.
+It follows a war hero, Warren Murdock (Bogart), who begins investigating the death of his best friend and fellow soldier, Johnny Drake (William Prince).
 The investigation leads Murdock to his friend's lover, a mysterious woman.
 Drake was accused of murdering her husband.

 The film was originally intended to star Rita Hayworth in Scott's role as a followup to Columbia Pictures's successful Gilda (1946), but she refused the role over a contract dispute.
 Instead, Scott was loaned out from her contract with Paramount Pictures to team with Bogart, who himself was loaned out for the project by Warner Bros.
-Filming took place in the summer of 1946, largely on Columbia soundstages in Los Angeles, with location shoots occurring in St. Petersburg, Florida; Biloxi, Mississippi; Philadelphia, and New York City.
+Filming took place in the summer of 1946, largely on Columbia soundstages in Los Angeles, with location shoots occurring in St. Petersburg, Florida; Biloxi, Mississippi; Philadelphia; and New York City.

 Dead Reckoning was first released theatrically in San Francisco on New Year's Eve 1946, expanding to a wide theatrical release in January 1947.
 The film received mixed reviews at the time of its release.